 • Best for: Single-layer ranch and bungalow tear-offs

-Our 10 Yard can fits in a tight driveway for shingle projects and keeps weight within a single haul.
+This 10-yard can fits a tight driveway for your small shingle tear-off, keeping weight within a single haul.

 Matte-black 20-yard roofing roll-off dumpster with steel ribbed sides and swinging rear door, sitting directly on the concrete driveway of a two-story Elgin home, asphalt shingle debris being loaded over the low wall, clean documentary lighting.